Royal-Botanic-Gardens-Victoria/VicMicrobiome/technical_report.md

 ### 16S (Bacteria)

 Only 232,938 reads passed quality filtering and clustered into 1,040 bacterial OTUs.
+After filtering for index bleed and contaminants reads from negative control samples using [R](https://github.com/Royal-Botanic-Gardens-Victoria/VicMicrobiome/blob/main/bin/5b_filter_otu_table_16S.R), as well as removing OTUs from other samples that were included in the runs, we obtained a final [OTU table](https://github.com/Royal-Botanic-Gardens-Victoria/VicMicrobiome/blob/main/output/16S/OTU_table_16S.csv) with 838 OTUs.
+Out of these, 151 OTUs (18%) were present in only one sample.

 # Trophic modes (Fungi)